Pro Tip: Consider the shape of your patio space before you decide on a table

-Patio tables are a cozy hub for celebratory gatherings and intimate conversations for any patio or backyard.
-Choose an outdoor table with the size, shape and style that best fits your yard to create a stylish outdoor space for many years of memories.
+Patio tables are a cozy hub for great meals, celebratory gatherings and intimate conversations.
+Choose an outdoor table with the size, shape and style that best fits your backyard to create a stylish outdoor space for many seasons.

 With the right table, you can host large, outdoor meals or just create a featured spot for your favorite planter.
 Here are the types to consider:

 • Dining Tables.
 Enjoy meals in the fresh air with dining tables that fit your family.
 Large patio dining tables can seat up to 16 people, while the smallest option, a patio bistro table seats two.
 A patio picnic table, a more casual choice, is great for a garden-side spot.
 Keep the shape in mind, as well—a round patio table may need less room than a rectangular one.
 Select a patio table set that features a table and matching chairs to ensure a proper fit.